-- Continue to support students individual learning needs by further developing our quality first teaching, with effective assessment for learning leading to dynamic and adaptive teaching to ensure all students make good progress. - Supporting students where necessary with targeted Maths and English support from subject specialists.
+- Continue to support students individual learning needs by further developing our quality first teaching, with effective assessment for learning leading to dynamic and adaptive teaching to ensure all students make good progress. - Supporting students where necessary with targeted Maths, Science and English support from subject specialists. - Carry out GL CAT4 testing for all KS3 students to help identify knowledge gaps and implement targeted intervention for students where a need is identified.

-- Carry out GL CAT4 testing for all KS3 students to help identify knowledge gaps post lockdowns and implement targeted intervention for students where a need is identified. - Allocate all DFE provided laptops to students who have been identified by teaching staff as facing barriers to their learning due to financial disadvantage. - Ensure that our teaching staff are able to access targeted CPD to support the wider range of learning needs of our students, due to the ongoing impact of the Covid-19 pandemic.
-Initially new training will focus on the teaching and development of metacognition and self-regulation, to support all students but also those needing greater help with developing their own independent learning strategies. - Continue to work on diversifying our curriculum so that all students see themselves reflected in it, invest in and direct teaching staff to relevant training to ensure that this happens. - Continue to monitor and assess the impact of our strategy, via increased and improved direct communication with our Pupil Premium students and their families, and to continue to record and monitor participation to ensure that all are accessing the full range of co-curricular activities and visits where appropriate. - Continue to develop our marketing strategies, and develop links with local primary schools to encourage more Pupil Premium students to apply to RHS and take the 11+, seeing Rugby High School as a desirable and accessible school for them. - In the light of increased financial disadvantage exacerbated by the Covid-19 pandemic and cost of living crisis we will continue to communicate widely and regularly with our school community to ensure that all students who are eligible for Pupil Premium funding register for it. - We will review our strategy in the Autumn term of each academic year, and amend action points as appropriate and necessary,
+- Provide laptops to students who have been identified by teaching staff as facing barriers to their learning due to financial disadvantage. - Ensure that our teaching staff are able to access targeted CPD to support the wider range of learning needs of our students.
+This will include CPD and targetted intervention to support EAL learners. - Continue to monitor and assess the impact of our strategy, via increased and improved direct communication with our Pupil Premium students and their families, and to continue to record and monitor participation to ensure that all are accessing the full range of co-curricular activities and visits where appropriate. - Continue to ensure that the diversity of our school community is represented in the curriculum and in our personal development programmes, including in assemblies, cultural events and displays around the school. - Continue to develop our marketing strategies, and develop links with local primary schools to encourage more Pupil Premium students to apply to RHS and take the 11+, seeing Rugby High School as a desirable and accessible school for them. - In the light of increased financial disadvantage exacerbated by the cost of living crisis we will continue to communicate widely and regularly with our school community to ensure that all students who are eligible for Pupil Premium funding register for it. - We will review our strategy in the Autumn term of each academic year, and amend action points as appropriate and necessary,

-Our Pupil Premium students represent a very small percentage of our school community, but the impact of financial disadvantage and disruption to learning, brought about by the pandemic is more wide reaching.
+Our Pupil Premium students represent a very small percentage of our school community, but the impact of financial disadvantage and disruption to learning, brought about by the pandemic and the cost of living crisis is more wide reaching.
 Our approach will need to be responsive to common challenges and individual needs, we will continue to carry out robust diagnostic assessment of student needs as they arise.
 In the use of our Pupil Premium funding we commit to ensuring that ALL of our students are able to reach their full potential, the heights they have set in their hearts and excellence in all its forms, despite the challenges they may be facing.